ronilaukkarinen/md-wysiwyg-editor/README.md

 ## Related

-A number of similar editors exist.
-These are either rich-text-oriented markdown editors (mostly [Electron](https://www.electronjs.org/)-based desktop applications) or online markdown editors:
+A number of similar WYSIWYG and/or online markdown editors exist:

 | Desktop | Web |
 | --- | --- |